ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Cardboard Box no longer causes NRE spam if it encounters a bodyless CharacterMaster (e.g. turrets/drones after loading into Bazaar).
 - Updated R2API dependency to 4.2.1 (switched to NuGet package).

-**1.6.0**

-- ADDED ARTIFACT: Artifact of Safekeeping!
-- Fixed Sturdy Mug partial proc chance being 1/100 the intended amount (stacking to 100% would still always proc).
-- Cardboard Box now replaces the icons of packed allies in the HUD's ally card list.
-- Patched for latest game version (no changes were necessary).
-- Updated R2API dependency to 4.1.1.